Synthetixio/SIPs/content/kips/kip-34.md

 Once the pool concludes, the KWENTA token will go live and the token launch will be completed.

-**The Lono Clause**

-If an eligible address is found to have participated in the previous Aelin pool for a minimum of 10000 sUSD, the user will automatically receive their alottment as they have already demonstrated conviction.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).